gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "My companions are not honest folk," the tiger sniffed.
 "They are soldiers."

 The crowd murmured again.
-"Well now, that's a different story," Aft said, his tone thawing ever so slightly.
-"Were you hunting rebels?"
+"Soldiers?"
+Aft said disbelievingly.
+"What were you doing trying to get through the pass?
+There aren't any rebels up here."

 At that, the tiger finally deigned to look at him.
-"Hardly.
-It is our privilege to follow the Learned Shudarga."
+"There are, actually.
+It is my companions' privilege to follow the command of the Learned Shudarga."

 That brought gasps instead of murmurs.
 As a brilliant young scholar, Shudarga had written pamphlet after pamphlet arguing that Gandan's laws should be free for all to use.
-The kingdom's merchant-nobles had ignored her at first, then made jokes about her, but when she started organizing peasants and tradesmen to pool their money to rent laws in groups, their laughter turned to anger.
+The kingdom's merchant-nobles had ignored her at first, then mocked her, but when she started organizing peasants and tradesmen to pool their money so that they could rent laws together, their laughter turned to anger.
 Arrested, she had escaped the previous summer and raised her flag in rebellion, attracting thousands to her cause.
-Then winter had come and news from the lowlands had slowed to a trickle, leaving the cloudherds with nothing but rumors.
+Then winter had come and news from the lowlands had slowed to a trickle, leaving the cloudherds with nothing to chew on but rumors.

 "Does that mean the king's men are going to come looking for you?"
-Grappa Gas demanded, ignoring Indy's insistent clapping for order and the scowl that had returned to his son's face.
-"Because if they do, these walls won't keep 'em out for long."
+Ash demanded loudly, putting a protective arm around his wife and ignoring Indy as she thumped the drum for order.
+"Because if they do, these walls won't keep 'em out for long, and neither will we."

 The tiger's tail twitched.
-"I did not come to your village for its walls, honored.
+"I did not come to your village for its walls, honored, or to ask you to fight.
 My companions need help, and you are their only hope.
 If you are afraid it will bring more trouble than you can chew, say so and I will be on my way."

 "Nobody is saying we won't help," Indy said firmly.
 "And as long as I'm reeve, nobody is *going* to say that."
 She raised a hand to forestall whatever Aft had